Tuscarawas Valley High School

 Tuscarawas Valley High School, also known as simply Tusky Valley, is a public high school in Zoarville, Ohio.
 It is the only high school in the Tuscarawas Valley Local Schools district.
 Athletic teams compete as the Trojans.

-Sport
+On November 14, 2023, six people were killed and twenty were injured in a crash on Interstate 70 after a semi-trailer truck rear ended a charter bus carrying members of the Tuscarawas Valley High School band.

+Sports

 Tusky Valley offers ten sports at the varsity level: football, cross country, volleyball, soccer, golf, wrestling, basketball, track, baseball, and softball.